ISSS office virtual advising hours: Monday - Friday: 9:00a.m. - 5:00p.m.

 ISSS will review your entire OPT application and issue a new I-20 with OPT recommendation noted.
 This process can take 5-7 business days.

-While ISSS is reviewing your OPT packet please prepare 2 passport sized photos and a Cashier’s Check, Personal Check or Money Order for $380.00 (payable to U.S. Department of Homeland Security).
-Note: The fee for applications received on or after December 23, 2016 is $410.00.
+While ISSS is reviewing your OPT packet please prepare 2 passport sized photos and a Cashier's Check, Personal Check or Money Order for $410.00 (payable to U.S. Department of Homeland Security).
+Here is a guide.

 USCIS will notify you by mail within 2 to 3 weeks that they have received your application.
 Please save this receipt as it will include your USCIS file number.
 With your USCIS file number, you can monitor progress on your application at the USCIS Case Status Service website.

-Students generally receive their EAD cards within 8 -12 weeks.
+Students generally receive their Employment Authorization Document (EAD) cards within 8 -12 weeks.
 If 80 days have passed from the receipt date and you have not received your EAD card, contact ISSS immediately.

 Students on post-completion OPT are allowed only 90 days total of unemployment during their OPT period.
 Please contact ISSS with any questions about the unemployment period and how volunteer work can count as employment.